hidayahrr/hidayahrr/README.md

 🎓 I earned my Bachelor's Degree in Business Management at Institut Teknologi Bandung.
 Although my background is in business, I am excited to learn other more technical fields such as business intelligence and data engineering.

-👨‍💻 Currently, I work full-time as a Senior Data Analyst at Wagely.
+👨‍💻 Currently, I work full-time as a Senior Automation Engineer at Coda.
 I am open to various freelancing opportunities to practice my skills and build my portfolio during my free time.

 🎸 Outside the world of work, I love to invest in various financial instruments and practice martial arts.
 Oh!
 I also love reading books on personal development & financial literacy.